Schedule Changes and Course Withdrawals 1.202

 Students are expected to attend all enrolled classes and to meet the individual attendance requirements as identified in the class syllabus.
 Under no circumstances should a student stop attending class without formally withdrawing.

-For each section offered during the semester, Drop Dates by Section at https://elgin.edu/withdraw includes: Start date, end date, midterm date, last date to drop at 100% tuition refund, last date to drop at 80% tuition refund, last date to drop at 50% tuition refund and last date to drop.
+For each section offered during the semester, the Drop Dates by Section spreadsheet includes: Start date, last date to drop at 100% tuition refund, last date to drop at 80% tuition refund, last date to drop at 50% tuition refund, midterm date, last date to drop, and end date.

 Student Initiated Withdrawals